How to Use This Calculator

 What is a good profit margin for Printful products?

-A good profit margin for Printful products typically ranges from 20% to 40% of the retail price, though this can vary by product and niche.
-For example, a $25 t-shirt with a $12 base cost yields a 52% margin, while a more expensive item might have a lower percentage but higher dollar profit.
+A good profit margin for Printful products typically ranges from 25% to 55% of the retail price, depending on the product and niche.
+Custom t-shirts commonly achieve 40-55% margins, while premium items may have lower percentage margins but higher dollar profits.

 How can I increase my Printful profit per sale?

 You can increase your Printful profit per sale by optimizing your retail pricing, selecting products with lower base costs, and taking advantage of Printful's volume discounts.
-Additionally, focusing on unique designs that command higher prices and cross-selling complementary products can significantly boost your overall earnings.
+The calculator's Monthly Sales Volume field lets you model how scaling affects total earnings.